camorris21/Final-IT/README.md

 Now that you have Python Idle up and running, it is time to write your first line of code!
 A typical first program is called the “Hello World!” program.

 **Before we begin… History on “Hello world!”**

 Although there is no record on when the program was first used, it is a program that is very simple to write in almost all programming languages.
 It is oftentimes the first program that people learning a new language write and is used to illustrate the basic syntax of a programming language.
 It is used to test things out to make sure that the computer language is installed correctly.
 According to Wikipedia it was influenced by an example program in the book “The C Programming Language.”

 **Now we begin!**

 When you first launch Python idle, the Python Shell will appear.
-This is where you can enter python code in interactive mode (define with link).
+This is where you can enter python code in interactive mode.
 This means that you can type lines of code and press enter and they will immediately be displayed.
 The code written in the python shell will not be saved.
 It is a great place to learn how python statements execute.
 See image below

 ![Image11](pythonpics/image11.png)